-Important!
-This article is intended for users whose Procore company account was active before 14 January 2016.
-It is also relveant for users who currently manage their project's spec book with the project's Admin tool (see Add Spec Sections to the Admin Tool).
-If your company started using Procore after this date, the tools included with your Procore licence are automatically enabled on your company's Procore account and do not require the actions below.
+This article is intended for users whose Procore company account was active before January 14, 2016.
+It is also relevant for users who currently manage their project's spec book with the project's Admin tool (see Add Spec Sections to the Admin Tool).
+If your company started using Procore after this date, the tools included with your Procore license are automatically enabled on your company's Procore account and do not require the actions below.

 To enable the Specifications tool on your project if it is not already enabled.